You are planning a small backyard wedding. This post is here to help you along the way!

-Some of the things you will want to think about when it comes to your backyard wedding vendors are that they have enough space to perform their duties such as cooking, performing, and preparing to do all of these things as well.
-They may very well have a tent or portable space that they will use for their preparation and you will just want to be sure that there is enough room for everyone in your backyard.
-Or if you are tight on space arrange a schedule that allows for them to share this type of space for example.
+One thing you will want to think about when it comes to your backyard wedding vendors is that they have enough space to perform their duties such as cooking, performing, and preparing to do all of these things.
+They may very well have a tent or portable space that they will use for their preparation, and you will want to be sure that there is enough room for everyone in your backyard.
+Or if you are tight on space, arrange a schedule allowing them to share this type of space, for example.

 Small Backyard Wedding Attire

-The fashion rules for a wedding always apply however when you are having a backyard wedding you have a little more room for dressing slightly more casually than you would in a traditional space.
+The fashion rules for a wedding always apply; however, when having a backyard wedding, you have a little more room for dressing slightly more casually than you would in a traditional space.
 Be sure to make it clear when sending out your invitations what your preferences are for attire.
-Because you are in a more casual space people might wonder what they can wear that is acceptable.
+Because you are in a more casual space, people might wonder what they can wear that is acceptable.

-You don’t want them to feel like they are asked to dress the same as if they would be indoors especially if the weather is much warmer in your location.
-Feel free to be as specific as possible about your preferences and feel free to share examples just to help your guests with their attire choices.
+You don’t want them to feel like they are asked to dress the same as if they were indoors, especially if the weather is much warmer in your location.
+Feel free to be as specific as possible about your preferences and share examples to help your guests with their attire choices.

 Small Backyard Wedding Design

 Now, this is the fun part.
-Your backyard wedding offers limitless options when it comes to unique and fresh design choices.
-From your altar setting to your table design, and surrounding floral arrangements this is what your guests are here to see.
-Be sure to remain consistent in your design and it makes sense to have someone specifically giving input in this area.
-Ask your wedding planner if they have experience with outdoor and backyard wedding design or if they have any recommendations for a person to work on this for you.
-When it comes to outdoor design the more input you have in this area the better.
+Your backyard wedding offers limitless options for unique and fresh design choices.
+From your altar setting to your table design and surrounding floral arrangements, this is what your guests are here to see.
+Be sure to remain consistent in your design; it makes sense to have someone giving input in this area.
+Ask your wedding planner if they have experience with outdoor and backyard wedding design or any recommendations for someone to work on this for you.
+Regarding outdoor design, the more input you have in this area, the better.

 Small Backyard Wedding Music